thomasgladwin/teg_actorCritic/README.md

 # teg_actorCritic
 Actor-critic "GridWorld" toy model for reinforcement learning.
 Additionally, a SARSA(lambda) model and expansion of GridWorld with (random) negative-reward pits to avoid.

 Practice project for Sutton & Barto.
 The model has the most basic state-indicator binary parameterization for the actor's and critic's weights.
-The model uses continuous learning on reset-on-terminal-state episodes.

 The code uses three separate classes to make the separation of information between elements clear: the Environment (which responds to actions), the Critic (which receives rewards from the Environment and bootstrap-learns state-value functions) and the Actor (which receives Temporal Difference signals from the critic and bootstrap-learns state-action preferences).
 There's also a Simulation class for convenience.